retropiler/retropiler/README.md

 # Retropiler [![CircleCI](https://circleci.com/gh/retropiler/retropiler.svg?style=svg)](https://circleci.com/gh/retropiler/retropiler)

-This is an experimental project to "retropile", also called as "downpile" in some systems, Java8 standard class libraries to work on Android before 7.0.
+This is an experimental project to "retropile", also called as "downpile" in some systems, Java8 standard class library to bundled one for Android before 7.0.

-That is, the following code works with retropler:
+That is, the following code works on Android with API level 15 with retropiler:

 ```java
 import java.util.Optional;